HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse JSON BASE:cards.where(source.topic.where(code='clinical-reminder').exists()) %}

-<p class="added-content">A profile defining the expectations of an Instructions response can be found <a href="StructureDefinition-CRDHooksResponse-instructions.html">here</a>.</p>
+<p class="new-content">A profile defining the expectations of an Instructions response can be found <a href="StructureDefinition-CRDHooksResponse-instructions.html">here</a>.</p>

 ### Coverage Information Response Type